dedwards-tech/host_scan/README.md

 1. a helper script to aid in managing encrypted credentials, references get stored in source control, but actual passwords DO NOT!

-left off here - design this properly!
+left off here - design this properly!python